Two Kooks » ALL RECIPES » Soups & Stews » Homemade Chicken Soup

 Make Ahead

-• You can add chicken chunks from from the soup although I find the chicken from the soup pretty flavorless.
+With chicken: You can add chicken chunks from from the soup although I find the chicken from the soup pretty flavorless.
 All the flavor is now in the soup.
-If you want to serve the soup with chicken, I suggest adding a couple of pieces of raw chicken toward about 20 minutes before the the end of the simmering process.
+If you want to serve the soup with chicken, I suggest adding a couple of pieces of raw chicken about 20 minutes before the end of the simmering process.

-• My favorite filler in chicken soup is fine egg noodles or orzo.
-And during Jewish holidays – matzoh balls.
+With noodles: My favorite filler in chicken soup is fine egg noodles or orzo.
+And during Jewish holidays – matzo balls.
 Yum!!

 Other Jewish recipes you might like

-Or how about an Italian chicken soup – easy pastina soup?
+Or how about an Italian chicken soupeasy pastina soup?
+Or Chinese chicken soupwonton vegetable soup?

 Print Recipe Pin Save Recipe